DataExperts/DataExperts.Web/_videos/tutorial_mapping_transform.md

 excerpt_separator: <!--more-->
 ---

-How to create various types of mappings with in the mapping transform.
+The mapping transform is used to map columns and apply functions.
+This tutorial shows you how to create various types of mappings using the mapping transform.

 <!--more-->